TRABUCO CANYON — The monks of St. Michael's Abbey lead a cloistered life.

 At issue is whether the developer--Aradi Inc. of West Los Angeles--will be required to produce a new environmental impact report outlining the likely effects of its project.
-Aradi is seeking permission to grade 297 lots on a 94-acre portion of its 233-acre property, which stretches to within 200 feet of the abbey.
+Aradi is seeking permission to grade 297 lots on a 94-acre portion of its property, which stretches to within 200 feet of the abbey.

 Inhabited by grazing cows and occasional hikers, the land to the south and west of the abbey is all rolling hills covered by grass, coastal scrub and shady groves, traversed by a few muddy trails.
 To the north, some distance away, is the community of Portola Hills.

-In his annual State of the State speech earlier this month, Wilson unveiled a proposed constitutional amendment that could make it much tougher for public interest groups, especially environmentalists, to pass protective laws.
-And in a recent budget message, the governor talked about his intention to amend the state's Endangered Species Act and the California Environmental Quality Act, which, among other things created the requirement for environmental impact reports.
+In his annual State of the State speech earlier this month, Wilson unveiled a proposed constitutional amendment that could make it much tougher for public interest groups, especially environmentalists, to pass new protective laws.
+And in a recent budget message, the governor talked about his intention to amend the state's Endangered Species Act and the California Environmental Quality Act, which, among other things, created the requirement for environmental impact reports.